Yorafa/text-adventure/README.md

 - type `java` to see if you set up Java environment correctly
 - type `java -version` to see your java version
 - type `javac -version` to see your java compiler version
+- if your versions are different might cause error

 ## Documentation